How We Built 3 New Socially Responsible Investing Portfolios

-Five asset classes use SRI-specific funds—the rest remain similar to the Betterment Core portfolio—and that difference has an impact on the social responsibility of your overall portfolio.
+Four asset classes use SRI-specific funds—the rest remain similar to the Betterment core portfolio—and that difference has an impact on the social responsibility of an individual’s overall portfolio.
 For one, many investors are most concerned about the social responsibility of the largest U.S. companies in their portfolios, which often set standards for acceptable corporate behavior that other companies try to emulate.

 MSCI ESG Quality Scores